New York Federal Loan Extortion Lawyer

-Pursuant to 18 U.S.C. § 892, whoever makes – or conspires to make – any extortionate extension of credit shall be fined and/or imprisoned by a maximum of 20 years.
+Pursuant to 18 U.S.C. § 892, when someone makes any extortionate extension of credit they may receive a fine and/or imprisoned by a maximum of 20 years.
 The making of an extension of credit is defined as the creation or renewing of any loan or agreement whereby the repayment of any debt will be deferred.
 See 18 U.S.C. § 891(1).
 An extortionate extension of credit is one made with the understanding that a delay or failure to make repayment “could result in the use of violence or other criminal means to cause harm to the [body], reputation or property of any person.”
 18 U.S.C. § 891(6).
-Therefore, in order to prove that an extension of credit was extortionate in nature, the government must establish that the debtor believed at the time the loan was made that his non-payment would result in this harm.
+Therefore, to prove that an extension of credit was extortionate in nature, the government must establish that the debtor believed at the time the loan was made that his non-payment would result in this harm.
 See United States v.
 Madori, 419 F.3d 159, 167 (2d Cir.
 2005) (“the government must establish that the debtor understood at the inception of the loan that a threat of violence existed”).

 Further, the debtor’s understanding concerning the harm for non-payment may be based on either an express or implied threat from the creditor according to 18 U.S.C. § 891(7).
 Because implied threats may be difficult to prove in court, the statute lists several factors that may establish the existence of an extortionate loan.
 Some of these factors are that:

 - Repayment of the debt would be unenforceable by civil judicial process

 - The extension of credit was made at an interest rate exceeding 45 percent per year